oracle/vagrant-projects/OracleRAC/19.3.0/README.md

 - in clustered mode, `node2` owns initial shared-disk partitioning while `node1` drives GI and DB install
 - for VirtualBox, the machines are defined in `host2`, then `host1` order so the above works with an ordinary `vagrant up`
 - in Oracle Restart mode, the single remaining node performs the full flow
+- every installer zip is checksum-verified up front, immediately after step 01: the zips are the one input that can be silently wrong, and a bad download should fail the run in minutes rather than an hour in, halfway through a GI or DB install.
+Step 01 comes first only because the integrity check needs `unzip`
+- only `node1` runs that check: it owns every extract and install, and both nodes read the same zips from the same `/vagrant` synced folder, so re-reading several GB on `node2` would buy nothing
+- the two homes are patched by different mechanisms: the Grid home in place at install time by `gridSetup.sh -applyRU`, the RDBMS home afterwards by `opatchauto`
+- the RDBMS home is patched before the database is created, so `opatchauto` never has to bring one down, and only once `runInstaller` has pushed the home to both nodes — `opatchauto` builds a cluster-wide topology and fails if a node lacks the home
+- the staged patch tree lives outside the Oracle homes, so each node stages its own copy rather than receiving it with the pushed home
 - shell scripts run with `errexit`, `nounset`, `pipefail`, and a shared ERR trap that prints the failing command and line number
 - installer exit code `6` is treated as success-with-warnings where Oracle tools commonly behave that way